 From a bustling capital to the silky beaches, there are a ton of things to do in Malaysia.

-Looking for things to do in Malaysia?
-You’ve come to the right place!
 Malaysia is a must-visit Southeast Asian country for anyone looking to immerse themselves in a place marked by rich heritage and a colorful history.
 Malaysia’s renowned attractions, diverse gastronomic options, and relatively budget-friendly costs coupled with the locals’ good nature have contributed to making the country a top choice for travelers, from backpackers to luxury lovers.

 We prepared this guide to help you get a grasp on the multitude of things you can do in Malaysia, starting with the capital city of Kuala Lumpur, and expanding out to other parts of the country.
 Over time we are going to be adding all sorts of additional information so bookmark this page for future reference!

-And without further ado, lets explore all that there is to do in Malaysia!
+And without further ado, let’s explore all that there is to do in Malaysia!

 Things to Do in Malaysia

 In Kuala Lumpur alone, tourists will have their hands full trying to make time for all the iconic sights.
-We talk about some must see places below, and if you want a full guide to Kuala Lumpur check out our article on things to do in Kuala Lumpur on a budget.
+We talk about some must-see places below, and if you want a full guide to Kuala Lumpur check out our article on things to do in Kuala Lumpur on a budget.

 Things to Do in Kuala Lumpur

-Hopefully you’re not afraid of heights, as the twin skyscrapers of the Petronas Towers were recognized as the tallest buildings in the world when they were completed back in 1998.
+Hopefully, you’re not afraid of heights, as the twin skyscrapers of the Petronas Towers were recognized as the tallest buildings in the world when they were completed back in 1998.
 Its most anticipated feature is the Skybridge, where you can catch a breathtaking view of the city, completely free of charge.
 Make sure that you line up early though, as they only give out a limited number of passes daily.

 If you do miss out on the queue, you can still visit Suria KLCC located at the base of the building for all your shopping needs.
 Tired of the busy city scene?
 You can also visit KLCC Park and enjoy the greenery of the 50-acre garden.